🎉 New Feature Alert! 🎉 We're thrilled to announce Balances

 It’s important to keep open lines of communication with your team members—even when you have to correct their actions.
 Don’t forget to genuinely express your desire that they change their absent habits and perform a complete 180-degree change.
 You’re rooting for them!
 Be sure they know that you want things to change and believe they can.

 Show the employee that you want to aid them in fixing their absence issues.
-You can even offer to help them with finding the resources they may need to make the change (like secure transportation, or health care options).
+You can even offer to help them with finding the resources employee assistance programs they may need to make the change (like secure transportation, or health care options).

 How